ryandotclair/compare-csv-embeddings/README.md

 ```bosh
 docker build -t emb-python . && docker run -it --rm -v .:/app -e AZURE_OPENAI_KEY=[key] -e AZURE_OPENAI_APIENDPOINT="https://[DEPLOYMENTNAME].openai.azure.com/" emb-python
 ```
+(Note: this exposes the current directory into the container under /app, so you can pass data in and out of the container.
+It will also delete the container when you exit the container via `exit` command)

 Install required dependencies (run command inside the docker container)
 ```bosh
 cd /app
 pip install -r requirements.txt
 ```

+Add the two csv files you want to compare into the embeddings folder.

 Run the python app (also inside the docker container)
 ```bosh